ezsystems/ezpublish-kernel/doc/specifications/cache/multi_tagging.md

 #### Other eZ Repository domains

-Tags for other domains in the Repository also have tags, e.g.:
+Other domains in the Repository also have tags which follows it's name, e.g.:
 - `content-type-<id>`
 - `content-type-group-<id>`
 - `section-<id>`